guitargulley/castle-grimtol/Solution.md

 #Game solution for quick run through

+### if you want to test the lose and play again:
+1: enter your name
+2: select either 1 or 2 to get item added to inventory
+3: go e
+4: go e
+5: answer the riddle wrong 3 times(correct answer is time)

 ##this will guide you through the most effecient way to win the game but will leave out some of the fun traps.
 1: Start off by entering your player name.
+--displays help menu-- press enter to continue.
 2: Select either 1 or 2 to get item added to inventory
 ### This is where the game actualy starts
 1: go w